TomasGarciaDev/CV/README.md

 **2k12 estudios** (February '12 to June '16)
 _Drummer/Composer_

- *2k12 estudio*, was a music production, composition, and sound design company for Audiovisual Industry.
+ *2k12 estudio*, was a music production, composition, and sound design service for the Audiovisual Industry.
 As one of the partners and founder members, I was one of the composers and studio musicians.
 We worked and researched different, and creative, ways of applying music and sound to the moving images.
-During my time in the company, I was in charge of the creation and supervision of the website contents and design, among have a shared the overall view of the direction of the company.
+During my time in the company, I was in charge of the creation and supervision of the website contents and design, as well as developing our collective view of the direction of the company.

 ## Skills